deepaldarshi20/Zomato-Landing-Page/README.md

-#This is my Zoamto Landing Page Clone
+# This is my Zoamto Landing Page Clone

-#done with first commit
+## Done with first commit.
+Edited in GIT.